Before you apply for a German job seeker visa, it is important to understand the list of documents needed.

 Take a copy of all the pages where there is a visa stamping or stamps that denote your travel dates.

-If you have multiple visa stamping on your passport, do not forget to have a copy of each of those data pages separately.
+If you have multiple visa stamps on your passport, do not forget to have a copy of each of those data pages separately.

 3 passport pictures according to biometric specifications